libretro/docs/docs/library/genesis_plus_gx.md

 ![](../image/core/genesis_plus_gx/cue.png)

 !!! warning ""
 	For Sega-CD games, ISO + WAV, BIN + CUE and ISO + OGG formats are supported; ISO + MP3 is not supported.
+Audio files must be in the 16-bit stereo 44100Hz format.
+If using a cue sheet, WAV or OGG tracks should be denoted as AUDIO.

+When loading ISO + WAV or ISO + OGG format games, the core will attempt to load a cue named the same as the iso first.
+If one is not found, the following audio track naming formats are accepted for a data track of "game.iso":

+- game02.ogg
+- game 02.ogg
+- game-02.ogg
+- game - 02.ogg
+- game_02.ogg

 ## Core options